Photography by Tracey Creed

 Allow your ganache to cool to room temperature, stirring (we used a whisk to make it thicker) every 5 minutes or so.
 Be patient, ganache must be cooled slowly or it can develop a greasy appearance.
 Once your ganache starts to harden, stir more frequently — it will literally turn from soft to very hard within a minute at this point.

-Frost your cake once you have a thickened, yet spreadable ganache.
-To achieve a beautiful on-cake texture you will want to work quickly with the ganache, it can harden as you are spreading.
+Frost your cupcake or cupcakes once you achieve a spreadable ganache.
+You will want to work quickly with the ganache, it can harden as you are spreading.

-Leave your cake at room temperature until you are ready to slice.
+Leave your cake or cupcakes at room temperature until you are ready to eat.

 Cake does not need to be frosted, is better frosted yes.
 I knew I wanted a thick ganache that was super glossy, something that would later be referred to as ‘that cake’.
 So it had to be a proper ganache — I’m not one for attempting to create healthier versions out of vegetables.
 It will not do.
 The texture is off, pumpkin does not belong in a ganache.
 Initially, the recipe I found called for ganache via Pinterest was dark chocolate and heavy cream, I opted to use coconut milk.
 The white magic inside contains the healthy fat perfect for this fat-in-water emulsion.
 And for best results look for pure coconut milk, full fat; just water and organic coconut, gums and other additives might produce a less than perfect ganache.
 These volumes provide sufficient frosting for the top (not sides) of a standard cake.
 Double the quantity if you want to frost the sides also.